Knowing some basic fishing photography tips is a pretty useful skill.

 I know – sometimes you just don’t have the time.
 However, a little effort can get you better photos.

 If you get the lens wet or fogged up, make sure to clean it properly and double check before you shoot.
-While it’s safest to take your camera to a pro to clean it, you might not have that luxury when on a boat.
+While it’s safest to take your camera to a professional to clean it, you might not have that luxury when on a boat.
 In that case, either pack a quality brush with you to remove any dirt from the lens or bring lens tissues.
-Lens tissues are an inexpensive way to clean your camera and work well even in case you spill something over the lens.
+Lens tissues are an inexpensive way to clean your camera and work well even in case you spill something on the lens.

-So, next time you go on a fishing trip, follow these steps and you will see better photos in no time.
-Keep us posted – we’d really like to see your favorite fishing photos in the comments below!
+Next time you go on a fishing trip, follow these steps and you will make better photos in no time!